ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 kubectl -n <namespace> set env deployment nginx-gateway -c monitor MAINTENANCE_MODE=""
 ```

+### 6.4 Support Bundle

+To help our support team troubleshoot issues you might have, a support bundle including logs and configuration can be generated and uploaded to our secure S3 bucket.
+Please follow the documentation in [./support-bundle/README.md](./support-bundle/README.md) for details.

-### 6.4 Usage Report
+### 6.5 Usage Report

 Since Zenhub Enterprise On-Premise is a completely self-contained system in your environment, we require a monthly usage report to be sent to us in order to ensure your Zenhub usage aligns with your billing.
 The usage report can be found in the Admin UI at `https://<admin_ui_subdomain>.<domain_tld>/usage` and sent to enterprise@zenhub.com.

-### 6.5 Support Bundle

-To help the Zenhub Enterprise support team diagnose issues, a support bundle can be created by following [these instructions](support_bundle/README.md).

 ## 7. Developer Site